getlantern/tassis/docs/README.md

 Rate limiting should be used to prevent individual clients from flooding the network, or any particular user, with messages. *this is not yet implemented*

 ##### Message Stealing
-In order to prevent unauthorized users from stealing messages before they can be received by their legitimate clients, tassis authenticates clients based on UserID to make sure that only authorized clients may read messages on behalf of a specific user.
+In order to prevent unauthorized users from stealing messages before they can be received by their legitimate clients, tassis authenticates clients based on IdentityKey to make sure that only authorized clients may read messages on behalf of a specific user.

 ## Message Exchange Flow
 ![Message Exchange Flow](mainflow.png)